wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/deployment.md

     ```
     helm repo add wallarm https://charts.wallarm.com
     ```
 1. Create the `values.yaml` file with the [Wallarm Sidecar configuration](customization.md).
+Example of the file with the minimum configuration is below.

-    Example of the file with the minimum configuration:
+    When using an API token, specify a node group name in the `nodeGroup` parameter.
+Your nodes created for the sidecar pods will be assigned to this group, shown in the Wallarm Console's **Nodes** section.
+The default group name is `defaultSidecarGroup`.
+If required, you can later set filtering node group names individually for the pods of the applications they protect, using the [`sidecar.wallarm.io/wallarm-node-group`](pod-annotations.md#wallarm-node-group) annotation.

     === "US Cloud"
         ```yaml